 “I went 10 years without getting involved in my union,” he said.
 “I was against gentrification and the prison industrial complex, and I would have said I believed in unions, but I was not taking action.
 I know — I was one of those annoying people.
 But I’ve learned we can’t wait for people to come to us.”

-Biggest challenge: Figuring out how to change the culture.
+Biggest challenge: Figuring out how to

 One piece of advice: Embrace every single victory — this work is hard.
 Just starting to do these things is a victory.